 If your computer refuses to boot and displays a CMOS Checksum Error, chances are high that the issue is linked to the BIOS (Basic Input/Output System).
-Along with this message, you are offered two options:
+Along with this message, you are offered various options:

 - Press F1 to resume

-- Press F2 to load default values and continue.
+- Press F2 to load default values and continue

 Every attempt you make to restart your system, fails.
 Pressing F1 does not resolve the issue either, and the reboot error reappears.
 If this issue has been troubling you, read this article to find a fix.